Support of TDM Switch and E1 PCM Multiplexer Functions

 The equipment will realize converting of signaling in different configurations:

 - R2 CAS to SS7 Signaling Converter

 - ISDN PRI to R2 CAS Signaling Converter

 - SIP to V5.2 Protocol Converter

 Design, Management and Power Signaling Converter

 Technically, the product is designed as a dedicated industrial controller based on the state-of-the-art telecommunications processor.
 The E1 Links Switch is designed to be installed in a server closet 19″ rack with 1U height of the housing.

-Monitoring and control (changing configuration, monitoring operation etc.) are performed locally (RS-232 interface, Serial port) or over Ethernet (TCP/IP).
+Management and monitoring (changing configuration, monitoring operation etc.) are performed locally (RS-232 interface, Serial port) or over Ethernet (TCP/IP).

 The power is supplied from the DC source operating within from -36V to 72V range or from the AC source operating within from -90V to 265V range.